 GeneCards Summary for TUBA3C Gene

-TUBA3C (Tubulin, Alpha 3c) is a Protein Coding gene.
-Diseases associated with TUBA3C include dfnb1.
-Among its related pathways are ERK Signaling and GPCR Pathway.
-An important paralog of this gene is TUBA1C.
+TUBA3C (Tubulin Alpha 3c) is a Protein Coding gene.
+Diseases associated with TUBA3C include dfnb1 and ectodermal dysplasia 2, clouston type.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include GTP binding and structural constituent of cytoskeleton.
+An important paralog of this gene is TUBA4B.

 UniProtKB/Swiss-Prot for TUBA3C Gene

 Tubulin is the major constituent of microtubules.
 It binds two moles of GTP, one at an exchangeable site on the beta chain and one at a non-exchangeable site on the alpha chain.